Auto-pilot

 The end for self-discipline is personal improvement; the end for discipline lies beyond the self.
 This distinction helps explain why individuals can be incredibly self-disciplined and yet see very little external achievement as a result.
 Sure, they never miss a day writing in their journal and never lose their temper, but those displays of self-mastery don’t automatically lead to outward success.

-~ Brett McKay from, https://www.artofmanliness.com/character/behavior/are-you-disciplined-or-just-self-disciplined/
+~ Brett McKay from, Are You Disciplined or Just Self-Disciplined?

 slip:4uaoca9.